BatGun21/S32K312_CAN_Polling/README.md

 ## Overview

-This project involves integrating an Electric Vehicle Charging Controller (EVCC) with a Vehicle Control Unit (VCU) using NXP's S32K312 microcontroller and S32 Design Studio.
-The goal is to create a robust communication interface between the EVCC and VCU, enabling efficient management of vehicle charging operations.
+This project involves integrating an Electric Vehicle Charging Controller (EVCC) with a Vehicle Control Unit (VCU) using NXP's S32K312 microcontroller.
+The primary objective is to create a reliable communication interface that efficiently manages vehicle charging operations through CAN and UART communication.

 ## Project Structure

 The repository is structured as follows:

 - **`src/`**: Contains the source code files.
-  - `main.c`: The main application code that handles the core functionalities.
+  - `main.c`: The main application code handling core functionalities.
   - `evcc_integration.c`: Functions for integrating EVCC communication with VCU.
-  - `utils.c`: Utility functions for handling various operations.
+  - `utils.c`: Utility functions for various operations.
 - **`include/`**: Contains header files for the source code.
   - `main.h`: Header file for `main.c`.
   - `evcc_integration.h`: Header file for `evcc_integration.c`.